appsquickly/typhoon/README.md

 * Non-invasive.

 * Encourages polymorphism and makes it easy to have multiple implementations of the same base-class or protocol.
-Supports by auto-wiring and wiring by reference.
+Supports both auto-wiring and wiring-by-reference.

-* Supports dependency injection by type (definitions satisfying a class or protocol) as well as by reference.

 * Supports both initializer and property injection.
+In the case of the latter has customizable call-backs to ensure the class is in the required state before usage.

 * Ability to configure components for use in eg test vs production scenarios.

-. . and also a container that supports dependencies declared in any order.
+This faciliates a good compromise between integration testing and pure unit testing.

+. .
 Initially I've provided an XML implementation, because I believe its the fastest way I could satisfactorily meet the above goals.
-I have other DI-styles planned, included GUI support.
-(More on this in <a href="https://github.com/jasperblues/spring-objective-c/wiki/FAQ">the faq</a>.
+I have other DI-styles planned, including "annotations" and GUI tool-support.